 Direct From Farmers

-If you prefer to purchase directly from farmers, winter farmers’ markets are currently operating with new COVID-19-safe protocols.
+If you prefer to purchase directly from farmers, winter farmers’ markets are continuing to operate with COVID-19-safe protocols.
 Several have moved to new locations with more space for social distancing, so before you head out, check to make sure your preferred market has not changed spaces.

-Only 40 people are allowed in at a time so everyone can have ample space based on guidelines from New York State Ag & Markets.
-“We had a line outside about 20 deep for the busy hours of 11 to 1, about a 10 minute wait.
+In 2021, only 40 people were allowed in at a time so everyone had ample space based on guidelines from New York State Ag & Markets.
+“We had a line outside about 20 deep for the busy hours of 11 to 1, about a 10-minute wait.
 By March we plan to be back outside; hope the weather cooperates,” Crimmins added.
+This year, the market has updated its shopping guidelines.